meister03/discord-cross-ratelimit/README.md

 * All ratelimits should now be synced over all Machines  and Clusters.

 ### 3. Api Reference:
-* Api Refernce is on work, in the meanwhile you can look [here](https://deivu.github.io/Azuma/?api) or in the typings/code...
+* Api Reference is on work, in the meanwhile you can look [here](https://deivu.github.io/Azuma/?api) or in the typings/code...

 ### `new RatelimitManager(manager | bridge, options)`
 | Option | Type | Default | Description |